-- Individuals who are at least age 18 years old (see "young adult" exception below); - 2.
+- 1. Individuals who are at least age 18 years old (see "young adult" exception below); - 2.
 Individuals with complex mental health conditions, including cooccurring substance use, medical conditions, or co-occurring Intellectual or Developmental Disabilities (I/DD) for agencies who have the experience and knowledge to serve this population; and - 3.
-Individuals who would benefit from an intervention during a critical transition in care, including but not limited to:

-- Individuals being discharged from an inpatient psychiatric hospital, who have had long-stay admissions or multiple admissions. - Individuals being discharged from Emergency Room (ER)/ Comprehensive Psychiatric Emergency Program (CPEP) or other crisis services - who are not otherwise engaged, returning to ER/CPEP multiple times, and who lack community supports. - Individuals who have not previously engaged in services after a critical transition. - Individuals who are precariously housed or homeless or at risk of losing their housing. - Other specialty populations in a critical time of transition (e.g., coming out of jail or prison. - Individuals who are 16 years old or older, considered "young adults" in need of transitional support through complex children's and adult service systems.
+Individuals who would benefit from an intervention during a critical transition in care, including but not limited to: - Individuals being discharged from an inpatient psychiatric hospital, who have had long-stay admissions or multiple admissions. - Individuals being discharged from Emergency Room (ER)/ Comprehensive Psychiatric Emergency Program (CPEP) or other crisis services - who are not otherwise engaged, returning to ER/CPEP multiple times, and who lack community supports. - 4.
+CTI team's priority population will be those being discharged from hospital settings as outlined above, however, CTI teams may at times also serve: - Individuals who have not previously engaged in services after a critical transition. - Individuals who are precariously housed or homeless or at risk of losing their housing. - Other specialty populations in a critical time of transition (e.g., coming out of jail or prison. - Individuals who are 16 years old or older, considered "young adults" in need of transitional support through complex children's and adult service systems.